Tys0nus/ENPM661-Project1-8_Puzzle_Problem/README.md

 -----

 -   Run the script main.py and press Enter.
--   The output files Nodes.txt and nodePath.txt will be generated in the same directory.
+-   The output files Nodes.txt, nodeInfo.txt and nodePath.txt will be generated in the same directory.

 Files
 -----